andres-erbsen/crypto-graphically/readme.md

   convention: for mux, the choice of which top input to use comes from the side; for functions that have secret and public inputs the secret input is on the side.
-- A horisontal dashed line with a o-arrow going into it has the following semantics.
+- A horizontal dashed line with a o-arrow going into it has the following semantics.
 If the input is true in some execution, the graph is executed as if the line wasn't there.
 If the input is false, all values created *below* the dashed line are replaced with